sanjayrajpurohit36/Portfolio/README.md

 # Portfolio
 Developed my portfolio which describe my education and skills.
 It is fully responsive webpage which shows my proficiency and skills.
-Technologies used: HTML, CSS, Bootstrap, Javascript
+Technologies used: HTML, CSS, Javascript, Bootstrap.